AzraelGodKing/PythonProject1/README.md

 Run the test suite (CLI and GUI smoke): `py -3 -m unittest -q`

 ## Notes
-- GUI toggle settings persist in `gui_settings.json` in the project root.
+- GUI settings persist in `gui_settings.json` (backup in `logs/gui_settings.json.bak`).
+Override location with `GUI_SETTINGS_PATH`.
-- Session history logs rotate with timestamps when saving from the CLI; the GUI exposes history viewing/saving.***
+- Session history logs rotate with timestamps when saving from the CLI; the GUI exposes history viewing/saving.
+- Logs folder is tracked (`logs/.gitkeep`) for backups.